clemcrafts/trumid/README.md

 ## d.
 Conclusion: New Architecture Evaluation

-### Average latency: *3 seconds*/hour and stable over time
+### Average latency: *4 seconds*/hour and stable over time
 Over an hour of streaming, the latency would be the sum of the Kafka latency, the Flink latency and the network effects.
-Because of Kafka and Flink being extremely low latency (1-2ms max for one message), we account for 1 second for an hour of streaming and ad another second of network effect.
+Because of Kafka and Flink being extremely low latency (1-2ms max for one message), we account for 1 second for an hour of streaming.
+The forecasting algorithm being mapped-reduced and vectorized (see example in the code optimization task), we account for an extra second of processing instead of 180 (!).
+Finally, we ad another second of network effects, lower due to less components interacting directly with one another.
+Total: 4 seconds latency over an hour of run.
+More importantly, the growing amount of data doesn't penalize the platform: the latency is stable over time.

 ### Maximum Throughput: aorund 340Mb/second with auto-scaling on
 350k messages per second assuming 1kb per message gives around 340Mb/second with is around 34x the legacy architecture.